Parent Information, Forms, and Resources

 Camper Departure Forms

-Summer Camp Parent Guides
+Summer Camp Parent Guides - coming in spring 2018!

 The parent guide includes our summer Bible study theme, packing lists, information on where to find directions to camp, as well as camp policies on technology, contacting your camper during the week, homesickness, and more.
 Be sure to read this document thoroughly at least two weeks before your child's week at camp!